Different definitions of conic sections in hyperbolic geometry: Introduction

 \section{Introduction}

 Throughout this paper, $\bE^n$ will denote Euclidean $n$-space and $\bH^n$ will denote hyperbolic $n$-space.
 Recall that (up to isometry) these are the unique complete simply connected Riemannian $n$-manifolds with constant curvature $0$ and $-1$, respectively.
 We will use $d(x,y)$ for the Riemannian distance between points $x$ and $y$ in either of these geometries.
 We will sometimes identify $\bE^n$ with affine $n$-space $\bA^n(\bR)$ over the reals, which can then be embedded as usual in projective $n$-space $\bP^n(\bR)$ (the set of lines through the origin in $\bA^{n+1}(\bR)$).
+While this paper is about $2$-dimensional geometry, we will sometimes need to consider the case $n=3$ as well as $n=2$.